 Difference between PostgreSQL Database vs schema

 PostgreSQL database is a container containing all the schemas, records, logs, and constraints of the table.
 Databases are rigidly separated, which means that a user cannot access two databases together.
-In order to manipulate the data in the database of PostgreSQL, DML (Data Manipulation Language) commands are used.
+You actively use DML (Data Manipulation Language) commands to manipulate the data in the PostgreSQL database.

-PostgreSQL Schema defines the outline of how the data is logically structured and stored in the database.
-It contains all the tables, data types, indexes, functions, stored procedures, everything related to it.
-One can define the different Schema in a database for different people accessing the application in order to avoid conflicts and unnecessary interference.
-A diagram can be drawn in order to show the database schema of a table (showing the columns it contains, data types, key constraints, etc.) known as a schema diagram.
+The PostgreSQL Schema actively defines the logical structure and storage of data within the database.
+It contains all the tables, data types, indexes, functions, stored procedures, and everything related.
+One can define the different Schema in a database for different people accessing the application to avoid conflicts and unnecessary interference.
+You can draw a schema diagram to illustrate the database schema of a table, showcasing its columns, data types, key constraints, and other relevant information.

 Head to Head Comparison Between PostgreSQL Database vs schema (Infographics)